 Skip advert

 Advertisement - Article continues below

-Our test car wasn’t fitted with Audi’s variable rate Dynamic Steering, and while this system improves with each new application, the standard set up is still our favoured option.
+We tried S4s with and without Audi’s variable rate Dynamic Steering when new, and while the system improved with each new application, the standard set up is still our favoured option on the B9 S4.
 It feels more natural, and what it lacks in feel its consistency of weight allows for a cleaner positioning of the car.

+Skip advert